 Existing racing greyhound keepers

-However, if you worked in, or were involved in, greyhound racing in the ACT and received assistance from the Territory in relation to the ending of greyhound racing in the ACT, then you are ineligible to apply for racing greyhound registration or a racing greyhound controller licence for the period agreed in writing between the Territory and yourself, as a condition of the assistance.
+If you worked in, or were involved in, greyhound racing in the ACT and received assistance from the Territory in relation to the ending of greyhound racing in the ACT, then you are ineligible to apply for racing greyhound registration or a racing greyhound controller licence for the period agreed in writing between the Territory and yourself, as a condition of the assistance.
 It is an offence under the Criminal Code 2002 to make false and misleading statements.

 From 30 April 2018 Greyhounds are considered by default to be kept for racing purposes, unless otherwise stated, either on the dog registration form or by declaration to the Registrar of Domestic Animals.
 Existing owners prior to 30 April 2018 are also required to make such declaration if their animal is not being used for racing.
 Non-Racing Greyhound declaration form is available here (PDF 119KB) | Word version (DOC 73KB).